Cherry MX Red vs Brown Switches: What’s actually the difference?

 Sound

-• Cherry MX Red Sound Test:
+• Cherry MX Red Sound Test: Quiet

-• Cherry MX Brown Sound Test:
+• Cherry MX Brown Sound Test: Moderately Loud

 Actuation Point and Force

-Key travel
+Key Travel

 The key travel of the two lines of Cherry MX red and brown keys are the same - 2mm.
 This distance helps users not to get tired when typing.
 Each key press will not make you feel like your finger is missing.